is21/freshperspective/README.md

 # Fresh Perspective

-Allows you to read Twitter as if you were someone else.
-Simply type in another user's Twitter handle and Fresh Perspective will create a Twitter list with the accounts that person follows.
+Fresh Perspective allows you to read Twitter as if you were a different user.

+Simply type in someone else's Twitter handle and Fresh Perspective will create a list of all the accounts that person follows.

+Good for breaking out of your echo chamber.

 [freshperspective.site](http://www.freshperspective.site)